d3uk4li0n/writeups/tryhackme-linux-privilege-escalation/tryhackme-linux-privilege-escalation.md

 2. Search and find an exploit code for the kernel version of the target system
 3. Run the exploit

 Although it looks simple, please remember that a failed kernel exploit can lead to a system crash.
 Make sure this potential outcome is acceptable within the scope of your penetration testing engagement before attempting a kernel exploit.

+*Research sources:*

+1. Based on your findings, you can use Google to search for an existing exploit code.
+2. Sources such as https://www.cvedetails.com/(opens in new tab) can also be useful.
+3. Another alternative would be to use a script like LES (Linux Exploit Suggester) but remember that these tools can generate false positives (report a kernel vulnerability that does not affect the target system) or false negatives (not report any kernel vulnerabilities although the kernel is vulnerable).